enspirit/bmg-website/src/content/docs/reference/Operations/union.md

 ```ruby
 left.union(right)
 ```
+### Problem

+Given two relations with the same header, create a relation with all tuples from both relations.

+Example: *I want the list of all managers plus all employees.*

+### Description

 The set union of two relations.
 The result contains all tuples from `left` as well as all tuples from `right`.